sjones73/readMe-Generator/Develop/OUTPUT.md

   To install dependencies, run the following command:

   ```
-  fjsfd
+  The process to install the readme
   ```

   ## Usage

-  sdfjk
+  The usage section

   ## License

-This project is licensed under the 'sbdf= license.
-For more information, visit ['sbdf=]().
+This project is licensed under the MIT License license.
+For more information, visit [MIT License]().

   ## Contributing

-  sdfhl
+  To contribute to the read me

   ## Tests

   To run tests, run the following command:

   ```
-  dfjlsjld
+  To test the Read me
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at sdfj.
-You can find more of my work at [sdfnl](https://github.com/sdfnl/).
+  If you have any questions about the repo, open an issue or contact me directly at sjones7733@outlook.com.
+You can find more of my work at [sjones73](https://github.com/sjones73/).